makarewiczpawel/CarAccidentsNYC/README.md

-# Car accidents in NYC
+# Car Accidents in NYC - Data Analysis Project
-Analysis of data related to car accidents in New York - ALK project

-The objective of the project is to analyze the data contained in the selected dataset.
+### Project Overview

+This project analyzes car accident data in New York City, as part of the ALK project.
+The primary goal is to investigate the dataset, uncover patterns, and provide insights into the factors contributing to car accidents across different boroughs in NYC.

+Objectives

-The project should primarily demonstrate the following stages:
+The analysis focuses on the following key stages:

-	•	data loading
-	•	data cleaning
-	•	data transformation
-	•	presentation of results and conclusions

-Analysis of Car Accident Data in NY, which should include:

-	•	Checking, describing, and preparing the data
+	•	Data Loading: Importing and preparing the dataset for analysis.
+	•	Data Cleaning: Handling missing values, data inconsistencies, and ensuring data quality.
+	•	Data Transformation: Organizing the data for meaningful analysis, including filtering, aggregation, and feature engineering.
+	•	Result Presentation: Generating visualizations and summarizing findings to draw conclusions.

+### Analysis Scope

+The project aims to answer specific questions about car accidents in NYC:

+	1. Data Preparation: Verify, describe, and prepare the data for analysis.
-	•	Identifying the most dangerous accident factors in each NYC borough
+	2. Risk Factors by Borough: Identify the most dangerous accident factors in each NYC borough.
-	•	Presenting the number of deaths and injuries caused by speeding in each borough
+	3. Impact of Speeding: Present the number of fatalities and injuries caused by speeding in each borough.
-	•	Determining the three most common accident factors by borough and overall for the entire city
+	4. Top Accident Factors: Determine the three most common factors contributing to accidents, by borough and for NYC as a whole.
-	•	Identifying which types of vehicles are most frequently involved in accidents
+	5. Vehicle Types: Identify the types of vehicles most frequently involved in accidents.
-	•	Providing statistics on the number of accidents for each borough
-	•	Most common accident locations (optional)
+	6. Accident Statistics by Borough: Provide detailed accident statistics for each borough.
+	7. Frequent Accident Locations (Optional): Identify locations with a high frequency of accidents, if data allows.

-	•	Conclusions
+### Conclusions

-To present the results, visualizations should be used.
+The analysis should culminate in key findings, trends, and actionable insights to improve road safety in NYC.

+### Visualizations

+To effectively communicate the findings, visualizations (e.g., bar charts, heatmaps, maps) will be used to illustrate the distribution of accidents, key factors, and any geographical patterns.

+### Getting Started

+To get started with this project, clone the repository and install the necessary packages from 'requirements.txt'.
+Data files should be placed in the designated data folder.

 [DataSet](https://drive.google.com/drive/folders/1JxB0QqVtkROTXQxgdVBfpoGX1hFl-7O-)